p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model

-Now, we focus on doping changes, $\delta$ = 0.014 near half filling, an overdoped case $\delta$ = 0.208, and a heavily overdoped case $\delta$ = 0.319 to systematically explore its phase diagrams that vary with doping.
-In Fig.\ \ref{fig4}, we display the zero-temperature phase diagram at $\delta$= 0.014, 0.208, 0.319, there are $d_{x^2-y^2}$-wave, $d_{xy}$-wave and exotic $p$-wave triplet pairing phases.
-At near half filling ($\delta$ = 0.014, Fig.\ \ref{fig4}(a)), underdoped ($\delta$ = 0.125, Fig.\ \ref{fig1}b) and slightly overdoped ($\delta$ = 0.208, Fig.\ \ref{fig4}(b)), the $d_{x^2-y^2}$-wave pairing phase dominates the system when there is no attraction $V$.
-However, in heavily overdoped case ($\delta$ = 0.319), the system becomes dominated by $d_{xy}$-wave pairing phase.
-This is consistent with Fig. S1, which we give the zero-temperature phase diagram of the dominant pairing channel in $U-n$ space when $V$=0 in the Supplemental Material \cite{Cao2024V-supp}.
-Notably, in the absence of $V$, there is no $p$-wave pairing phase.
+Lastly, we explore the effect of doping on the pairing order.
+Three additional doping concentrations are considered, namely a lightly doping $\delta$ = 0.014 (near half filling), an overdoped case $\delta$ = 0.208, and a heavily overdoped case $\delta$ = 0.319.
+The zero-temperature phase diagrams are displayed in Fig.\ \ref{fig4}, with $d$-wave, $d_{xy}$-wave and exotic $p$-wave triplet pairing phases observed.
+At near half filling ($\delta$ = 0.014, Fig.\ \ref{fig4}(a)), underdoped ($\delta$ = 0.125, Fig.\ \ref{fig1}b) and slightly overdoped ($\delta$ = 0.208, Fig.\ \ref{fig4}(b)), the $d$-wave pairing phase dominates when there is no attraction $V$.
+However, in heavily overdoped case ($\delta$ = 0.319, Fig.\ \ref{fig4}(c)), the system becomes dominated by $d_{xy}$-wave pairing phase.
+This is consistent with Fig.~S4, where we give the zero-temperature phase diagram of the dominant pairing channel in $U-n$ space with $V$=0~\cite{Cao2024V-supp}.

-However, when $V$ exists, a $p$-wave triplet pairing phase emerges, and the region dominated by $p$-wave expands in the phase diagram as $V$ increases.
-There is competition between $p$-wave and $d$-wave, where $p$-wave can suppress the $d$-wave phase with an appropriate increase in $V$.
-Moreover, as doping increases, the dominant region of $p$-wave also expands, further suppressing the presence of $d$-wave, especially when the system is heavily overdoped by hole carriers.
-This behavior may help explain the disappearance of $d$-wave SC in overdoped cuprate superconductors.
-Our results indicates that the $p$-wave SC region is induced by the NN electron attraction $V$ and further widens with increasing doping.